Adityam582/Adityam582.github.io/_pages/myportfolio.md

 * Please check the complete report: [click here](https://adityam582.github.io/files/IOTExercise2.pdf)

-## Indian General Election Analysis (Computational Social Science: Data Analysis)
+## Indian Elections Analysis (Computational Social Science: Data Analysis)

 * The purpose of this project is to study different factors and reasons on how women participation has changed in Indian national elections over period 1977-2014.